-NIU’s Division of Information Technology (DoIT) manages the university’s electronic identities and the related accounts, passwords, and permissions required to grant access privileges according to published polices and guidelines.
+NIU’s Division of Information Technology (DoIT) manages the university’s electronic identities and the related accounts, passwords, and permissions required to grant access privileges according to published policies and guidelines.
 DoIT ensures that all individuals and services are properly authenticated, authorized and audited.

-- NIU uses LDAP authentication for most enterprise and web applications, allowing other IT units access to a shared library in order to use LDAP authentication for their own locally-developed and hosted web applications;
+NIU uses LDAP authentication for most enterprise and web applications, allowing other IT units access to a shared library in order to use LDAP authentication for their own locally-developed and hosted web applications;

-- Microsoft’s Active Directory is used to authenticate to NIU wireless as well as Windows workstations and servers; and
+Microsoft’s Active Directory is used to authenticate to NIU wireless as well as Windows workstations and servers; and

 directory.niu.edu is maintained by DoIT and uses the Identity Vault to present information about people and departments at NIU.

 Some personal information is publicly displayed, and more is available via authenticated access to students, faculty and staff.

 A self-service option is also available at directory.niu.edu to allow students, faculty and staff to modify profiles and choose information to display or hide to the public.